CCDKP/ospf-to-graphviz/README.md

 -------------

 python-netaddr
+python-dpkt
+python-libpcap

-The script has been tested under Python2.6
+The script has been tested under Python2.7

 Usage
 -----